andrewacashner/hearingfaithms/chapters/chapter-3.md

-The second is *Suspended, cielos, vuestro dulce canto*, one of the best-attested families of villancicos, with eight documented settings of variant poetic texts in the later seventeenth century; the one extant complete musical setting is by Joan Cererols, probably for the Escolania of Montserrat, around 1660.
+The second is *Suspended, cielos, vuestro dulce canto*, one of the best-attested families of villancicos, with eight documented settings of variant poetic texts in the later seventeenth century; the one extant complete musical setting is by Joan Cererols of the Abbey of Montserrat, around 1660.

 These villancicos for Christmas connect incarnation, voice, and creation, as they invite hearers to contemplate human music-making as a reflection of Christ's nature as the divine "Word made flesh" (Jn 1).